PYNQcast/ClientSide_PYNQ_jupyter/pynq_jupyter/README.md

 ## Server / Monitor

 The server and monitor must be running for these notebooks to work.
-Launch them from the [ServerSide_PYNQ_Raycaster](https://github.com/Akendall47/ServerSide_PYNQ_Raycaster) repo at its root:
+Launch them from the [ServerSide_PYNQ_Raycaster](https://github.com/Akendall47/ServerSide_PYNQ_Raycaster) repo at its root provided you have server access - ie. the *.pem file for an IAM role) :

 ```bash
 ./pynq_dev.sh